flydelabs/flyde/README.md

 ## FAQ

-### Is this production ready?
+### Is Flyde Production-Ready?

-No. Not yet.
-Flyde hasn't been truly battle-tested other than some internal use cases.
-However, if interest and usage grow there is absolutely no reason for Flyde to stay an experimental tool.
-If you're using Flyde for anything that is in production / has real traffic, please let me know!
+Flyde hasn't been extensively battle-tested beyond a few internal use cases.
+However, if interest and usage grow, there's no reason why Flyde should remain an experimental tool.
+If you're using Flyde for anything in production or with real traffic, please let me know!

-### Does it replace normal coding?
+### Does Flyde Replace Traditional Coding?

-No. There are many things textual coding shines at.
-Algorithms for example would be a nightmare to build using Flyde.
-However, orchestrating 3 async APIs with a bit of transformation logic using Flyde feels just natural.
-Flyde is built to integrate with your existing code, not replace it.
+No. Textual coding excels in many areas, such as implementing algorithms, which would be challenging to create using Flyde.
+However, orchestrating multiple async APIs with transformation logic feels natural with Flyde.
+Flyde is designed to integrate with your existing code, not replace it.

-### What about performance?
+### How is Flyde's Performance?

-Flyde is not optimized yet for runtime performance, nor was benchmarked.
-This means it should be slower than writing regular code.
-Just like JS is slower than C. That's the cost of abstractions.
-However, there are many possible ideas to improve its performance, so it's safe to say performance will improve drastically in the future.
+Flyde hasn't been optimized for runtime performance or benchmarked yet, so it should be slower than writing regular code.
+Just as JavaScript is slower than C, abstractions come at a cost.
+However, numerous ideas can improve performance, so it's safe to say performance will improve significantly in the future.

-### What languages are supported?
+### Which Languages are Supported?

 Currently, only JavaScript and TypeScript are supported.
-However, because Flyde's a higher-level abstraction, I see no real logical barrier in adding support for other languages in the future.
+However, since Flyde is a higher-level abstraction, there's no real logical barrier preventing support for other languages in the future.

-### Why did you build this?
+### What Inspired You to Build Flyde?

-Spending several years drawing and reviewing software design on whiteboards caused me to start dreaming of a small "run" button on the corner of the whiteboard.
-Modern development consisted of a lot of "glue" code, lots of concurrencies, asynchronicity, and third-party APIs.
-I find it hard to believe that developers will code the same way in 10 years, and I'm sure we're ready for the next abstraction.
-Flyde is my attempt to make that happen, and lower the barrier for developers to write complex software, just like Assembly did to [punched cards programming](https://en.wikipedia.org/wiki/Computer_programming_in_the_punched_card_era), and C did to Assembly.
+Years of drawing and reviewing software designs on whiteboards led me to dream of a "run" button in the corner of the whiteboard.
+Modern development involves a lot of "glue" code, concurrency, asynchronicity, and third-party APIs.
+I find it hard to believe that developers will continue coding the same way in 10 years, and I think we're ready for the next abstraction.
+Flyde is my attempt to make that happen and lower the barrier for developers to create complex software, just as Assembly did for punched card programming, and C did for Assembly.

+---

+_"The world is asynchronous - don't try to force the systems we build into a synchronous framework!" - [J. Paul Morisson](https://www.jpaulmorrison.com/) RIP_